go-kivik/kivik/README.md

 of CouchDB to handle custom authentication or other logic that CouchDB cannot support natively.
 Kivik aims to accomplish this in the future.

+## What are Kivik's requirements?

+Kivik's test suite is automatically run on Linux and OSX for every pull request, but should work on all supported Go platforms.

+Below are the compatibility targets for specific runtime and database versions.
+If you discover a bug affecting any of these supported environments, please let me know by submitting a bug report via GitHub.

+### Go compatibility

+Kivik 1.x aims for full compatibility with all stable releases of Go from 1.7.

+### CouchDB compatibility

+The Kivik 1.x CouchDB driver aims for compatibility with all stable releases of CouchDB from 1.6.1.

+### GopherJS compatibility

+GopherJS always requires the latest stable version of Go, so building Kivik with GopherJS has this same requirement.

+### PouchDB compatibility

+The Kivik 1.x PouchDB driver aims for compatibility with all stable releases of PouchDB from 6.0.0.

 ## What is the development status?

 Kivik comes with a complete client API client and backend drivers for CouchDB